roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-19-autodoll-extra-5.md

 It is rare to behold Ohan smile, thought Yuuyami.

-"I am rather awfully happy that Mama-Yuu was born in the world decades ago, today."
+"I am awfully happy that mama-Yuu was born in the world decades ago, today, _desu_."

 Haruka handed a small, neatly wrapped box to Yuuyami.

 "And this is?"
-"It's rather a gift, of course.
+"It's a gift, of course, _desu_.
 I want you to open it later."
-"Th, thank you very much..."
+"Th-thank you very much..."

 Indeed, at days of old, at this day I was born in to this world.